Robrowno/guess-the-number/README.md

 I had my friend Nickolay, who is fantastic with Back-end languages, review my code and during the project he has pushed me to do better any time I've asked him to review my code.
 He's helped me solve issues/bugs his great understanding of Python.

-I submitted my project to the peer-code-review channel in the C.I Slack community and received the following feedback: xxx
+I submitted my project to the peer-code-review channel in the C.I Slack community and received the following feedback:

+- Niki Tester on Slack suggested I add in a feature to remind the user what their chosen number was in game two.
+I reassigned the orginal user_response in to two variables: user_response and user_number.
+It now shows above every prompt as a dimmed print statement. **This was a great idea and addition to the app so many thanks to Niki!**

+-